rticommunity/kubernetes-examples/external_to_pod_gw/README.md

 #### 5. Create a StatefulSet for Routing Service.
 `$ kubectl get service`

-Use this command to determine the node port assigned by Kubernetes.
+Use this command to determine the node port assigned by Kubernetes. (*** This step is needed to get the port number not the external IP address.
+You must use the IP address of an externally accessible node not the IP address of ClusterIP, which only accessible within the cluster ***)

 **(NOTE: Update the values for PUBLIC_IP (with one of IP addresses of nodes) and PUBLIC_PORT (with the assigned node port) as necessary in this file).**